dnbaumgartner/XPilotView/README.md

 ### Gyro Sensor Installation

-As mentioned previously, this developer mounted the gyro module on the inside top of a cap.
+As mentioned previously, I mount the gyro module on the inside top of a cap.

 The orientation of the gyro is critical.
 Please note the photo of the gyro module in the following Parts List section.
  * The side of the module shown in the picture will be oriented as the bottom side next to the head.
-The Bluetooth antenna side will be on the top next to the inside of the cap.
+The Bluetooth antenna side will be the up side next to the inside of the cap.
  * The gyro module should be rotated so that the X-Axis (Roll) arrow in the photo should be pointing to the left side of the head.
  * The gyro connector side should be on the right.

 This particular orientation is so because we're using the Roll axis to measure the head pitch instead of the Pitch axis.
 The Pitch axis has some not well understood interaction with the Yaw axis that we can ignore if we use the Roll axis for head pitch instead.

 The connector pins on the gyro module are inconvenient because they protrude at right angles to the module board and conflict with the head space inside the cap.
-This developer soldered new pins that extend to the side and clipped off the original pins.
+I modified the connection by soldering new pins that extend to the side and clipped off the original pins.

 Once the device and software are working correctly, the gyro and USB modules can be protected with shrink tubing from your local Frys Electronics.